Updated: Feb 24

 Nutracheck allows you to scan food packages and also includes popular restaurant menus.
 You are then able to see the kcal and contents of the nutrition you are eating and drinking.
 This is a great way of bringing an awareness to eating more optimally for sport and healthier habits!

 Equally if you’re an athlete who wears a Fitbit or Garmin to track your daily movements, this links with the app.
-So is a great way to ensure you are eating enough when training hard, as quite often we see athletes not eating enough and therefore compromising their gains!
+So it's a great way to ensure you are eating enough when training hard, as quite often we see athletes not eating enough and therefore compromising their gains!

 So all in all logging your workouts and being aware of your nutrition means you'll continue to make progress.